-(2) National Associations are advised to appoint official referees of neutral nationality to act as linesmen in international matches.
 (3) In international matches linesmen's flags shall be of a vivid colour, bright reds and yellows.
 Such flags are recommended for use in all other matches.

 (4) A linesman may be subject to disciplinary action only upon a report of the referee for unjustified interference or insufficient assistance.